ssenmosip/mosip-temp-documentation/Kernel-APIs.md

 # 3 Sync data
 ## 3.1 Sync Master data-get service

 This service will provides the list of all master data.
 This service is used mainly by the Enrolment client module.
-In case, other modules calls this service, the machineid will be empty.
-The machineid will be used to get the location and based on the location, the holiday list will be retrieved.
-If the requestdate is not passed, all the master data will be returned.
-If the requestdate is passed, all the data will be returned for which the created or updated date is greater than equal request date.

 ### Resource URL
 ### `GET /masterdata`